 Autumn.
 The very word evokes aromas and flavors unique to the season.
 It also brings to mind images of colorful views or drives you've experienced or are anticipating.
-While we can't look forward to tailgating, bonfires, Oktoberfests, craft fairs or "normal" fall activities in this pandemic year, we can still relish the change of seasons and the beauty that produces.
-Here are some places you can travel safely in Clarksville to experience the best views for spectacular fall color (compliments of our talented photo ambassadors.)
+While we look forward to tailgating, bonfires, Oktoberfests, craft fairs, pumpkin patches, and all other fall activities, we relish the change of seasons and the beauty that it produces.
+Here are some places you can travel in Clarksville to experience the best views for spectacular fall color (compliments of our talented photo ambassadors.)
 Plan a day trip or a weekend road trip to see Clarksville at its best.

 The City of Clarksville makes up less than 100 of Montgomery County's 544 square miles.
 Water takes up a fair amount of the remaining 444+, but you'll still find many, many miles of backroads and opportunities for rural scenic drives.
 It's hard to pick favorites, but almost every highway heading out of the city offers beautiful vistas.
 West and northwest are a little flatter with more expansive views.
 South, east and north are more hilly, curvy and tree-lined.
 Be adventurous, pick a highway and turn off onto a side road or two ... you never know what you might discover.
 Don't let the GPS ruin all the fun!

 The Cumberland and Red Rivers and their many tributaries are a big part of what makes Clarksville an outdoor enthusiast's dream.
 The water is also a huge contributor to our natural beauty, making a top-choice road trip and day trip destination.
 The Cumberland RiverWalk is a focal place to experience all the beauty surrounding the river.
 Jaw-dropping sunsets over the water...we throw those in for free!